harpia7/ogg_mp3/README.md

 ex: $ ./ogg_to_mp3.sh 128000

-		a temporary file will be generated with a list of all .wav songs
+		a temporary file will be generated with a list of all .ogg songs

 		they will all be transcoded to mp3 with requested bitrate

-		a wav subfolder will be created where all the original files will be moved
+		a ogg subfolder will be created where all the original files will be moved

 		will be temporarily shut down!